AntonSavchenko/Zeiss_DS_Interview/README.md

 ### Observations:
-- These visualizations confirm previous observations: There is a large discrepancy between the data collected during working hours on workdays, and the data collected outside of these time frames
+- These visualizations confirm previous observations: there is a large discrepancy between the data collected during working hours on workdays, and the data collected outside of these time frames
 - Monthly data mainly shows the difference in the volume of data, but there doesn't seem to be a big yearly trend.
 The low volume of cooling data for the winter months could be explained by lower environment temperature, yet could also be just correlated with overall reduced volume of measurements
 - The biggest trends can be observed in the hourly data - beyond the separation between working hours and the rest, one can spot different phases appearing throught the workday - the second mode in the heating_temperature only seem present in the morning hours and could be related to some warm-up phases of the underlying process.
 It could also be the potential "anomaly", that either stems from the overheating in the preceding hours or absence of some sensor readings before the workday start.